xarantolus/sensibleHub/README.md

     },

     // Alternatives for programs used by this server.
 Leave blank to use default values.
-    // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/blackjack4494/yt-dlc)
+    // Allows you to set alternative paths for programs, e.g. if you want to use an alternative youtube-dl fork such as [this one](https://github.com/yt-dlp/yt-dlp) or [this one](https://github.com/blackjack4494/yt-dlc)
     "alternatives": {
         "ffmpeg": "ffmpeg",
         "ffprobe": "ffprobe",